 Federal and state governments, foundations, private and public organizations are primary sources of financial aid.
 Be sure to check with your financial aid office, study abroad office or bursar’s office about whether your financial aid can apply to study abroad.
 Note the following types of financial aid:

 Federal aid can consist of loans, grants, scholarships, or work-study.
-Completion of a Free Application for Federal Student Aid (FAFSA) is required.

 The Direct Loan Program has three primary loans available and the U.S. Department of Education is the lender: